lolasundara/portfolio/_case-study/brick-munson.md

 title: "Brick & Munson"
 category: "Print - Logo Design"
 details: "Brick and munson is a men's league hockey team from Montreal.
 This project outlines a logo concept produced to communicate their identity."
-exploration: "during this stage of the project, Brick & Munson requested we include their acronyms into the logo, a more masculine colour palette, and something relating to hockey.
+exploration: "During this stage of the project, Brick & Munson requested we include their acronyms into the logo, a more masculine colour palette, and something relating to hockey.
 The following are a few of the ideas generated throughout the sketching process."
 variations:
   - sketch-1.jpg
   - sketch-2.jpg